docker-archive/docker-ce/components/cli/docs/reference/commandline/service_create.md

 ## Description

 Creates a service as described by the specified parameters.

-You must run this command on a manager node.
+> **Note**: This is a cluster management command, and must be executed on a swarm
+> manager node.
+To learn about managers and workers, refer to the [Swarm mode
+> section](https://docs.docker.com/engine/swarm/) in the documentation.

 ## Examples